eventide-project/messaging-fixtures/README.md

 _Note: This example is abridged for brevity.
 An unabridged version is included with the messaging fixtures: [https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb](https://github.com/eventide-project/messaging-fixtures/blob/master/demo.rb)_

+## Running the Fixture

 Running the test is no different than [running any TestBench test](http://test-bench.software/user-guide/running-tests.html).

-In its simplest form, running the test is done by passing the test file name to the `ruby` executable.
+For example, given a test file named `handler.rb` that uses the handler fixture, in a directory named `test`, the test is executed by passing the file name to the `ruby` executable.

 ``` bash
 ruby test/handler.rb
 ```

-The test script and the fixture work together as if they are the same test.
+The test script and the fixture work together as if they are part of the same test context, preserving output nesting between the test script file and the test fixture.

+## Handler Fixture Output

 ``` text
 Handle SomeMessage